weaponsforge/git-switcher/README.md

    - Follow the instructions for setting up Git Bash for usage with this script at [GitBash Configuration with main.bat ](#gitbash-configuration-with-mainbat).

-      > **WARNING:** This method stores a Git user's password or Personal Access Token (PAT) in a `~/.gitcredential` plain-text file, which maybe unsafe.
+      > **WARNING:** This script stores a Git user's password or Personal Access Token (PAT) in a `~/.gitcredential` plain-text file, which maybe unsafe.
 Consider using the **main-wincred.bat** script to ensure stricter Git account security using the Windows Credential Manager.

 2. **main-wincred.bat**
    - Windows batch script to automate git user (view, edit and reset password) commands from the Windows Credential Manager.